AnasBinAzim/Pladytron/README.md

 After segmentation, the system proceeds to line detection using the Hough Transform.
 First, preprocessing methods such as Gaussian blur and Canny edge detection are applied to enhance the visibility of edges in the image.
 The Hough Line Transform then detects straight lines by mapping points from image space into a parameter space, identifying lines where multiple points converge.
 Each detected line crossing increments a counter, and lap completion is recognized after twelve line crossings, which correspond to three full laps of both blue and orange lines combined.
 To maintain correct alignment on the track, the robot employs a PID (Proportional–Integral–Derivative) control system for position correction.
 Distance sensors on either side of the robot provide real-time measurements of its relative position.
 The difference between left and right readings produces an error signal, which the PID controller minimizes.
 The proportional term reacts to the current error, the integral term compensates for accumulated past errors, and the derivative term predicts future error based on its rate of change.
 The controller’s output is translated into steering adjustments, keeping the robot centered.
 Depending on its orientation, the robot may also bias its movement slightly toward the left or right side of the track, ensuring consistent lap recognition and stable navigation.

-## 📦 Project Structure

 ## 📊 Round 1 Algorithm - Corner Detection Navigation

 In Round 1 of the **Future Engineers** category, our robot follows a structured pipeline to complete a lap, detect corners, and terminate correctly at the finish line.
 The algorithm is designed to balance **robust line tracking** with **precise stopping conditions**.

 ---
-# Enlarged Explanation of the Flowchart
+# Explanation of the the first round :
 The flowchart represents the logic behind a line-following robot with LIDAR support, where lap counting and orientation checks are integrated into its navigation system.
 Let’s walk through it in sequence.
 1. Start and Image Capture
 The process begins at the Start node.
 The robot immediately moves to capture an image from its camera.
 This image forms the basis for detecting whether the guiding line (blue or orange track line) is present in the current frame.